A Drug Intervention is Different than One on Alcohol Alone

 One of the most common calls we get is when a family is looking for information on a drug intervention.
 When someone you care about has a drug problem, it seems like we are always waiting for the other shoe to drop.
 Sometimes things go fine for a while, but there they are again…acting funny, eyes are bloodshot, their words are slurring.
 When confronted, occasionally they are honest, but more often it becomes an argument just to get them to tell part of the truth.
 Life with a drug addict is exhausting, emotionally and financially draining, and can begin to consume our thoughts and lives, even though we aren’t even the ones using.
 But once in a while, we catch a glimpse of the real person underneath.
 The one who we think wants to turn it around, but doesn’t seem to know how.
 So we start thinking about reaching out for help…to do for them what they are incapable of doing for themselves.

-Experience in Drug Intervention
+Understanding Drug Intervention Services

 Drug Intervention help is just a call away.